- Pets and Animals

 Threats to the Sand Cat Population

-Although the sand cat is a predator and catches prey, there are other predators that prey on sand cats.
-These predators include birds of prey, venomous snakes, foxes, jackals, wolves and domestic or feral dogs.
+Although the sand cat is a predator and catches prey, there are predators that prey on sand cats.
+These include birds of prey, venomous snakes, foxes, jackals, wolves, and domestic or feral dogs.
 In some areas dogs and domestic cats compete with sand cats for food.
 These animals may also transmit disease or attack the cats.

 Even though sand cats live in a harsh environment, their land is valued by some humans.
 This is causing habitat loss and degradation in some areas.
-Land in sand cat habitat is being used as grazing land for domestic camels and goats and as a place to build human settlements and roads.
+Land in the habitat is being used as a grazing area for domestic camels and goats and as a place to build human settlements and roads.
 In addition, off-road vehicles that are used for recreation are damaging land.
 Sand cats are sometimes caught in traps set for other animals.

 If sand cats are aware of approaching danger during the day, they sometimes crouch down and close their eyes so that light can’t be reflected from the eyes.
 Coupled with their protective colouration, this makes them hard to see.

 There are four subspecies of sand cats (or six, in the opinion of some researchers).
-The population as a whole is thought to be only "near threatened", but in some areas a subspecies is endangered.
+The population as a whole is thought to be of Least Concern, according to the IUCN, but in some areas a subspecies is in trouble.
 For example, the cats are almost extinct in Israel and the subspecies in Pakistan is also endangered.

 Our lack of knowledge about the population status of sand cats makes it hard to know how urgent conservation is throughout their range.
 They are difficult animals to study.
 Their cryptic colouring makes them hard to see, as does their habit of closing their eyes when a person approaches and the fact that they are often nocturnal.
 The hair on the pads of their feet hides their footprints.
 The fact that they bury their feces also hides their presence and makes dietary analysis difficult.
 Access to sand cat habitats is sometimes difficult for researchers, especially in areas of human conflict.